Priestess (band)

-Priestess is a Canadian hard rock/stoner rock band formed by singer/guitarist Mikey Heppner in Montreal, Quebec in 2002.
-Since its inception it has featured Heppner, singer/guitarist Dan Watchorn, singer/drummer Vince Nudo, and bassist Mike Dyball.
+Priestess was a Canadian hard rock/stoner rock band formed by singer/guitarist Mikey Heppner in Montreal, Quebec in 2002, comprising Heppner, singer/guitarist Dan Watchorn, singer/drummer Vince Nudo, and bassist Mike Dyball.
 Priestess were considered one of the most important bands in the early millennial "retro rock" movement, although they denied intentionally attempting to emulate the sounds of classic rock bands such as Black Sabbath and AC/DC, whom they idolized and to whom they were frequently compared.

 Priestess was established in the early 2000s after all but one of the members of punk band The Dropouts left the band.
 The sole remaining member, Heppner, sought new bandmates after changing the group's sound, and after a name change they released their first album, Hello Master, on independent record label Indica in 2005.
 Initially only released in Canada, the album was noticed and released by RCA Records internationally the following year, and the single "Lay Down" brought the band much success after being included in the popular video game Guitar Hero III: Legends of Rock.
 RCA disliked Prior to the Fire, the result of the group's attempt at a second album, as the label feared its progressive rock-influenced sound would not be marketable; the band subsequently left the label and the album's serially-delayed 2009 release occurred in Canada on Indica, followed by an international 2010 release on independent label Tee Pee Records.

-Priestess is on hiatus and members are engaged in other projects.
+In 2012, the band announced the postponement of the release of a third album and cancellation of a European tour.
+There was no subsequent activity and, although no formal split was announced, the band is considered defunct, its members having since pursued other musical projects.

 History

-As The Dropouts (2002 to 2004)
+As The Dropouts (2002–2004)

 Mikey Heppner attended Vanier College in Montreal to major in music and find other Frank Zappa fans like himself to start a band with.
 He found no one suitable for the job; he described the people he met there as "all elevator jazz geeks" and became discouraged about being able to form an experimental band.
 Heppner discarded his experimental rock goals entirely after being inspired to form a punk rock band instead; a friend he met at Vanier named Olivier Corbeil took him to see a punk band in concert, which enthralled him so much he formed The Dropouts with Corbeil, Tim Fletcher and Dave Hamelin to partake of the same high energy he saw at that performance.
 The Dropouts played their first show on September 10, 2001, at the Jailhouse Rock Cafe in Montreal.
 Heppner wrote "really simple Ramones-type of songs" for the group while the other three members achieved gradual fame in their side project, the Stills.
 Heppner had no lasting ambitions for The Dropouts, who only recorded a demo, but performed dozens of live shows around Montreal until June 2002.
 After the Stills left for New York City in 2002 to continue on their own, Heppner felt surprised by their success.